 CrossMark, a multi-publisher initiative from CrossRef, provides a standard way for readers to locate the authoritative version of a document.
 Holistic Nursing and Health Science recognizes the importance of the integrity and completeness of the scholarly record to researchers and librarians and attaches the highest importance to maintaining trust in the authority of its electronic archive.
 Clicking on the CrossMark icon will inform the reader of the current status of a document and may also provide additional publication record information about the document.

 All articles published in Holistic Nursing and Health Science are open access and freely available online.
 All published articles are free for anyone to read and download all over the world.
 In order to sustain this model, we now charge authors an article processing charge (APC) that covers the range of publishing services we provide, including article production and hosting, liaison with abstracting and indexing services, and customer services.

 The APC is payable when the manuscript is editorially accepted for publication and is charged to either authors, funders or affiliated institutions.
 The APC is IDR.
 375,000.
 The payment can be made by bank transfer.
 Information regarding the bank account is sent via email to the corresponding author.

 View My Stats

-Holistic Nursing and Health Science Journal (HNHS) (E-ISSN: 2622-4321) is published by Department of Master Nursing, Faculty of Medicine, Diponegoro University under Creative Common Attribution-ShareAlike 4.0 International License
+Holistic Nursing and Health Science (HNHS) (E-ISSN: 2622-4321) is published by Master of Nursing Program, Faculty of Medicine, Universitas Diponegoro under Creative Common Attribution-ShareAlike 4.0 International License